Stumble/sqlc/GUIDE.md

 You can and you should list all the **constrants and indexes** in the schema file.
 In the future, we might have some static analyze tool to check for slow queries.
-Also, listing them here will make code viewer's lives much easier.
+Also, listing them here will make code viewers' lives much easier.

-Different from the official sqlc, for each schema section in the sqlc.yaml file, only the *first* schema file in the array will be considered as source of generating Go struct.
+Different from the official sqlc, for each schema section in the sqlc.yaml file, only the **first** schema file in the array will be considered as the source of generating Go struct.
 For example, if the config is `- schema: ["t1.sql", "t2.sql"]`, forked sqlc will only generate a Go struct for the first (and the only) table definition in `t1.sql`.
 If there are two table creation statements, sqlc will error out.
 Schema files after the first one are used as references for column types.

-#### Reference other schema
-If your first schema file (e.g., creating a view), or queries (e.g., joining other tables) in the query.sql file referenced other tables, you must list those dependencies in the schema section.
-The order of tables in the array must be a topological sort of the dependency graph.
-Another way to say it: it is just like C headers, but you list them reversely.

 Now let's look into `books/schema.sql` file.

 ```SQL
 CREATE TYPE category AS ENUM (
     'computer_science',